WS-UB/WLMap/docs/Fixed and To be Fixed.md

 - Verified app loads on the phone and works and the data mentioned above is sent to the wiloc server

 Needs to be fixed in the future:
 - The Gathering of Wifi data from the router still only works some of the time and is ultimatley very buggy and unreliable.
-In the futire the use of the router will need to br researched in order to more consistenly get wifi readings
+In the futire the use of the router will need to br researched in order to more consistenly get wifi readings.
+This is most likely an issue with the router configurations and wifi connections